Medical expert of the article

 ICD-10 codes

 - E40-E46.
-Insufficient nutrition.
+Malnutrition.

 - E40.
 Kwashiorkor.

 - E41.
-Alimentary insanity.
+Alimentary marasmus.

 - E42.
 Marasmatic kwashiorkor.

 - E43.
-Severe protein-energy deficiency, unspecified.
+Severe protein-energy malnutrition, unspecified.

 - E46.
-Protein-energy insufficiency, unspecified.
+Protein-energy malnutrition, unspecified.

-Hypotrophy: epidemiology
+Hypotrophy: Epidemiology

 What causes hypotrophy?

-What happens with hypotrophy?
+What happens during hypotrophy?

 Symptoms of hypotrophy